avaneev/biteopt/README.md

 solution is generated as a sum of best solution and a difference between a random and the worst solution.
-Such difference between a random and the worst solution actually generates a probabilistically correct step towards the minimum of a function relative to the best solution.
+Such difference between a random and the worst solution actually generates a probabilistically correct step towards the minimum of a function, relative to the better solutions.
 Due to this understanding, it is impossible to employ various DE variants in BiteOpt, only the difference between high rank and low rank solutions generates a valuable information, moreover only a difference multiplied by a factor of